Oracle problems as communication tasks and optimization of quantum algorithms: Discussion

 In this work we analyzed an insightful connection between oracle problems and quantum communication.
 We found a relation between optimality of single-query quantum algorithms and the optimization part in the definition of quantum discord.
 The measurement basis that minimizes quantum discord is also optimal in terms of the algorithm's performance (when measured by mutual information).
 This link is revealed only when formally considering the oracle as a separate physical subsystem with its own Hilbert space.
 Thus, Holevo's communication task bridges between quantum nonlocality and quantum computation.
 Curiously, we have also found a lower bound on the mutual information, equivalent to the non-negativity of the relative entropy of coherence.
 Thus, quantum informational quantities arise naturally in the study of quantum algorithms for black-box problems, when choosing mutual information as the figure of merit.

 Our results apply not only for single-query algorithms, but also for non-adaptive multiple-query algorithms.
-This is immediate from the insight detailed in \Cref{non-adaptive}.
+This is immediate from the insight detailed in \ref{non-adaptive}.
 Indeed, to study a $t$-query non-adaptive algorithm, one needs only to substitute the oracle unitary $ U_f $ by its $t$-th tensor power everywhere.

-This paper yields an intuitive, physical heuristic for an optimal post-query in any non-adaptive algorithm for an oracle problem.
+This paper yields an intuitive, physical heuristic for an optimal post-query unitary in any non-adaptive algorithm for an oracle problem.
 We also supply a function \eqref{I_max} of the pre-query state, whose maximization is a necessary condition for optimality.
 However, the maximization here seems to be difficult to perform in practice.
+Nonetheless, as demonstrated by the successful application of our framework to Quantum Likelihood Estimation (discussed in \Cref{subsec:QLE}), this mutual-information perspective provides a highly effective, exact objective function for optimizing iterative, hybrid quantum--classical subroutines, where continuous accumulation of partial information is paramount.